Kielbasa, Cabbage and Potatoes

 Instructions

-• Slice and brown the kielbasa in skillet on the stove top.
+• Slice and brown the kielbasa in a skillet on the stove top.
 Add to the slow cooker along with the remaining ingredients.
 Stir.

 • Cover and cook on LOW for 6 hours without opening the lid during the cooking time.